-To help make sure that ACR votes client proxies in accordance with the procedures and in the best interests of clients, it has established a Proxy Voting Committee (the "Committee") which is responsible for overseeing the proxy voting process.
-The Committee consists of the following ACR personnel (i) the Investment Team and (ii) Chief Operating Officer.
+To help make sure that ACR votes client proxies in accordance with the procedures and in the best interests of clients, it has established a Proxy Voting Committee (the "Committee") which is responsible for overseeing (A) the proxy voting process - including ensuring that all proxies received are voted (1) in an accurate and timely manner and (2) in accordance with ACR's proxy voting guidelines, as well as (B) ACR's proxy voting agent, ProxyEdge.
+The Committee consists of the following ACR personnel: (i) the Investment Team, and (ii) the Chief Operating Officer.
 The Committee will meet as necessary to help ACR fulfill its duties to vote proxies for clients.